Trouble sleeping is one of the most common conditions that first world citizens deal with today.

 The most useful component of lemon balm is called eugenol, an oil-like substance found it many other plants like basil and cloves.
 When consumed whole or in a tea, eugenol can soothe the nervous system and drift you away into restful sleep.

 Its effects on the nervous system can be seen in the way it can prevent muscle spasms.
-If restless leg or twitching seems to be causing your insomnia, perhaps lemon balm would be the ideal treatment for you.
+If restless leg or twitching seems to be causing sleep issues, perhaps lemon balm would be the ideal treatment for you.
 You can simply take its leaf in a capsule before bed, or steep the whole leaf in boiling water for ten minutes to make a tea.

 2. Valerian Root